ABOUT QUEENSLAND KOALA CRUSADERS

 In 2019 our members participated in the "black walks" following the devastating bush fires, provided financial support for koala carers and sponsored a new exciting project with the University of the Sunshine Coast to develop a new technology that would potentially provide real time location and notification of koalas in an effort to reduce road hits and dog attacks among other applications.

-Moving into 2021 we are focusing our efforts on building a business case and feasibility study in support of one or more koala sanctuaries within Noosa and South East Queensland.
+In 2021 we started focusing our efforts on building a business case and feasibility study in support of one or more koala sanctuaries within Noosa and South East Queensland.

 Work with other community and stakeholder groups to build up a local and national alliance to create a stronger, more effective voice for collaborative koala conservation efforts - as well as a network of skilled resources to respond to wild koalas in need.

-Create a sanctuary and community centre providing a "soft release" location for koalas who have been in care and need a transition before returning to the wild as well as facilities for non-releasable koalas.
+Create sanctuaries and community centers providing "soft release" locations for koalas who have been in care and need a transition before returning to the wild as well as facilities for non-releasable koalas.
+Provide support for carers who tirelessly look after injured, sick, orphaned, or displaced koalas.